dbwrush/qperf_egui/README.md

 For other systems (e.g., macOS or ARM-based devices), you will need to build the program from source.

+**Command-line**: This version uses a graphical interface that is easier for most users.
+If you prefer a command-line interface, check out [qperf_cli](https://github.com/dbwrush/qperf_cli)

 ## Building From Source